The message surrounding Sabbath rest is clear. It says over and over again to take one day each week and rest.

 ”It is a sign forever between me and the people of Israel that in six days the Lord made heaven and earth, and on the seventh day he rested and was refreshed.”
 (Exodus 31:17).

-Sounds so easy doesn’t it?
+Doesn’t it sound easy to take a Sabbath Rest?
 I mean, it even sounds inviting?
 So, why is it so hard to do?

 I suppose it has a lot to do with our overflowing lives where it takes all seven days to get all of our work done.

-I also suspect it has to do with societies standards that we unconsciously surcome to.
+I also suspect it has to do with societies standards that we unconsciously adhere to.

 Whether the reasons for not obeying the Sabbath rest come down to others expectations or our own full plate, the choice comes down to us.